butaixianran/DazToBlender/README.md

 This fork fixed issues of blender 3.0 break change

-It also fixed a big issue when importing pose.
+It also fixed a big issue which stops you from importing pose.

-And it will set position and rotation for env props like lights.
-This feature has not done yet, I'm just trying.
+And it will try to set position and rotation for env props like lights.
+This feature is not done yet, I'm just trying.

 ---